cpsarason/ohw_git_cps/data/README.md

-# Data from Data Exploration at the [Visual Ocean](https://explorations.visualocean.net) site
+# Data from Data Exploration at the VisualOcean.net site

 This directory contains data downloaded from the OOI Visual Ocean site.
-These data were originally worked up for curricula created by researchers at Rutgers University (as detailed in their page above).
+These data were originally worked up for curricula created by researchers at [Rutgers University](https://explorations.visualocean.net).
 The intent is not to duplicate this data effort, but to use their data strucuture and plots as as starting point for developing Jupyter notebook based examples.